2021 will probably be remembered as the year when carbon finance emerged as a talking point among a wide range of industries.

 When a company turns to voluntary carbon markets as a potential way to compensate for its carbon emissions, one of the key pieces of information it looks for is the price of carbon credits.
 With this information, a company can decide how ambitious it can be when setting its emission reduction target and whether voluntary markets can really help in reaching it.

-Projects emitting carbon credits can be of many different types and sub-types.
+Projects issuing carbon credits can be of many different types and sub-types.
 The nature of the underlying project is one of the main factors affecting the price of the credit.
-As mentioned above, for example, community-based projects can be priced at premiums to industrial projects.

-Carbon credits can be grouped into three large categories or baskets: avoidance projects (they avoid emitting GHGs completely), reduction (they reduce the volume of GHGs emitted into the atmosphere) and removal (they remove GHG directly from the atmosphere).
+Carbon credits can be grouped into two large categories or baskets: avoidance projects (which avoid emitting GHGs completely therefore reducing the volume of GHGs emitted into the atmosphere) and removal (which remove GHGs directly from the atmosphere).

-The avoidance basket includes renewable energy projects—wind and solar power, hydroelectric power, and biofuel development including biogas—but also forestry and farming emissions avoidance projects.
-The latter, which are also known as REDD+, prevent deforestation or wetland destruction, or use soil management practices in farming that limit GHG emissions—such as projects aiming to avoid emissions from dairy cows and beef cattle through different diets.
+The avoidance basket includes renewable energy projects but also forestry and farming emissions avoidance projects.
+The latter, which are also known as REDD+, prevent deforestation or wetland destruction, or use soil management practices in farming that limit GHG emissions – such as projects aiming to avoid emissions from dairy cows and beef cattle through different diets.

-Other factors impacting price are the volume of CO2 emissions traded (the higher the volume the lower the price, usually), the geography of the project, its vintage –the year when the credit was "produced" (typically, the older the vintage the cheaper the price); and the delivery time.
+Beyond the type of the underlying project, the price of carbon credits is also influenced by the volume of credits traded at a time (the higher the volume the lower the price, usually), the geography of the project, its vintage (typically, the older the vintage the cheaper the price), and the delivery time.

 Given the wide array of credits, Platts also reports price indications for each category of projects as they are traded in the broader voluntary market and not just as part of the CORSIA scheme, in an effort to increase transparency.